jjaakko/fake-news-classifier/index.markdown

 ## Introduction
 We have built a text classification system for predicting whether a news article is real or fake.
 To learn about our motivation for choosing to work on this kind of system and our longer term vision, please see our promotional [pitch](https://jjaakko.github.io/fake-news-classifier/assets/In_Search_of_the_Real_Fake_News.pdf).
 This blog is aimed at our target user who is primarily someone who investigates whether news is fake.
-But it could also be anyone who reads the news and wants to quickly be able to paste in a story and get an indication of whether it is fake.
+But it could also be anyone who reads the news and wants to be able to paste in a story and quickly get an indication of whether it is fake.
 <br>
 <br>Without going into details on the algorithms we have used, we provide an overview here of how we built our system and explain how we assess its performance.
-We believe that truth investigators would want to understand at this level of detail in order to have the confidence to use our system's automatically generated fakeness assessment.
+We believe that truth investigators would want to understand our work at this level of detail in order to have the confidence to use our system's automatically generated fakeness assessment.
-We propose that they use it at least as a starting point or as a way to prioritize what must be endless work.
+We propose that they use it at least as a starting point or as a way to prioritize what must be endless work for reasons described below.
 For full details on the algorithms we have used, please see our [technical report](https://jjaakko.github.io/fake-news-classifier/resources/).<br>

 ## For Data, We Gathered News Articles Gold-labeled by Some of Our Target Users